 top of page

-Schengen visa
+Schengen Visa

-All information about the Schengen visa, the Schengen area and Schengen history.
+Visa lawyer explains all information about the Schengen visa, the Schengen area and Schengen history.

 Share:

-About this page
+About this Page

 The Schengen visa has enormous practical significance and is regulated in Section 6 of the Residence Act and the Visa Code .
 Unfortunately, applying for a Schengen visa can be extremely time-consuming and stressful (e.g., because no appointments are available or because it's unclear which documents are required).
 At the same time, the Schengen visa (e.g., in the form of a business visa ) has not only social but also economic significance.
-On this page, you will find all the necessary information and step-by-step guides for applying for a Schengen visa, helping you avoid the biggest legal pitfalls and ensure a smooth visa process.
+On this page, you will find all the necessary information and step-by-step guides for applying for a Schengen visa , helping you avoid the biggest legal pitfalls and ensure a smooth visa process.

 The Schengen visa is a residence permit that allows entry and short-term stay in Germany .
 The Schengen visa is generally issued for up to 90 days.
 It can also be issued for a longer period, but this does not necessarily mean that a stay of more than 90 days is permitted.
 You can calculate whether the permitted 90 days have been exceeded using the European Commission's Schengen calculator .